 What is an overhead crane?

-The principal parts of overhead traveling cranes are bridge girders, end trucks, trolley with hoisting mechanism, and operator’s cab or pendant control.
+The principal parts of overhead traveling cranes are bridge girders, end trucks, trolleys with hoisting mechanisms, and the operator’s cab or pendant control.
 Careful repair and maintenance are essential to safe crane operations.

 The standard workweek for crane operators is 40 hours (8 hours a day, 5 days a week).
 As with many careers in construction, there are peak periods that will require you to work overtime.

-The majority of a bridge or gantry cranes do not require a license to operate as they are both remote or pendant controlled and are limited to 3 or less powered motions (hoisting, traverse, and travel).
+The majority of bridge or gantry cranes do not require a license to operate as they are both remote or pendant controlled and are limited to 3 or fewer powered motions (hoisting, traverse, and travel).
 The regulations do not define the extent of the powered operation.